davidmbochi/spring-civo-cloud/README.md

             path: /
             pathType: "Prefix"
 ```
-To ensure the requests applied by the service are being routed by Ingresss, use the following command.
+To ensure the requests applied by the service are being routed by Ingres, use the following command.

 ```bash
 kubectl apply -f ingress.yaml
 ```
 ## Test the application
-With this in place, your application is now deployed to Civo Kubernetes cluster.
+With this in place, your application is now deployed to the Civo Kubernetes cluster.
 To verify your application is working as expected go to `spring-boot-app.<YOUR_CLUSTER_ID>.k8s.civo.com`.

-As a result, the following JSON response should be returned on the browser.
+As a result, the following JSON response should be returned to the browser.

 ```JSON
 [